After checking that City of Hope treats your cancer or other diagnosis, you can contact New Patient Services by calling 800-826-HOPE (4673)

 There are risks to participating in clinical trials that must be weighed against the potential benefits.
 There may be some unpleasant or serious side effects from treatment.
 The trial may take a lot of time with repeat hospital visits, additional treatments and involved dosages.
 And the treatment may not end up being effective for the person participating.

 A listing of our active clinical trials are available online

 .
 To speak with one of our care professionals about treatment at City of Hope, contact our New Patient Services online

 or call us at 800-826-HOPE (4673).

-If you practice in the United States, please call us at 1-800-826-HOPE (4673), or by email at firstname.lastname@example.org.
-Physicians from outside the US can also refer a patient by calling 1-800-826-HOPE or emailing email@example.com.
-Because of the level of detail necessary to make an evaluation, as well as time differences, it may be preferable to use email as your first contact.
+If you are a practicing physician or calling on behalf of one, please call us at 1-800-826-HOPE (4673).
 Please be prepared to provide a complete clinical history so a treatment plan can be prepared and tentative cost can be evaluated.
 Note that international patients will be responsible for 100% of anticipated charges before an appointment for consultation can be scheduled.

 Patient Referral counselors, who can be reached at 800-826-HOPE (4673), triage patient information and place referring physicians in contact with City of Hope physicians to discuss appropriate treatment options and/or clinical trials.
 To consult with a specific City of Hope physician, please contact the City of Hope operator at 626-256-HOPE (4673) to be connected directly to the physician's office.